Signs a child might be abusing

 - Makes sexually abusive telephone calls?

 - Shares alcohol or other drugs with younger children or teens?

-- Views child pornography on the internet or elsewhere?
+- Views sexual images of children on the internet or elsewhere?

 - Exposes his or her genitals to younger children?